The WYLD Programme2nd November 2013

 • Mentoring: theory and practice.

-Application forms will be available in July, so if you are 14-30 years old, based in Goma and interested in applying, please email us at: email@example.com
+Application forms are made available one month before the training course begins, so if you are 13-30 years old, based in any of these locations and interested in applying, please email Medi at: email@example.com

 If you’d like any more information on our programme; on the practicalities of how it runs, the research and theory behind what we do, or if you’d be interested in finding out about what is involved in hosting the WYLD Programme in your context, please email us at: firstname.lastname@example.org